processing/art-plus-code/_curriculum/sample-unit.md

 ## Formatting Options

-Below are a few examples of formatting options you may want to use.
+Below are examples of formatting options you may want to use.

 ### Code Snippets